-What is the Holsti Prize?
+What are the Holsti Prizes?

+- Primary soruces must be used in the paper.
 In these fields, primary sources include (but are not limited to):

 - data sets